joelalgee/dvd_rentals/README.md

 ## Summary

-The Sakila Database holds fictional information about a company that rents movie DVDs.
+The Sakila DVD Rental database holds fictional information about a company that rents movie DVDs.
 In this project, I queried the Sakila DVD Rental database using SQL to answer the following questions:

 1. Was there a relationship between count of family-friendly rental orders and overall rent duration quartile?
 2. How did the two stores compare in their count of rental orders during every month for all the years we have data for?